 What is Taxonomy?

-Taxonomy is a branch of science that refers to the process of naming and classifying different living species into their kingdoms based on their similarities and differences.
+Taxonomy is a branch of Biology that refers to the process of naming and classifying different living species into their kingdoms based on their similarities and differences.
 The word Taxonomy is generally derived from a Greek word – “taxis”, meaning arrangement or division, and “nomos”, meaning method.

-Also, read about Taxonomy .
+Also,read about Taxonomy .

 Taxonomic Hierarchy in Biological Classification

 The Taxonomic hierarchy is the process of arranging various groups, class and other categories into successive levels of the biological classification in a sequence either in a decreasing or increasing order from kingdom to species and vice versa.
-Each of this level or hierarchy is called as the taxonomic category or rank.
+Each of this level of the hierarchy is called the taxonomic category or rank.
 In this system of classification, Kingdom is always ranked high followed by division, class, order, family, genus, and species which is always ranked the lowest in the Hierarchy.

 Also,read about Basis of Biological Classification.